+When the tool has been set to allow you to query by Template, you may then use the dropdown menu to choose the appropriate Template to search for the records you seek.
+For researching and search formatting tips in each template, review the How to Research by Template document.
 If no results are obtained, there may not be any documents that match your search, but first check your search criteria to ensure that there are not additional methods you can try.
-If you continue to have difficulties, contact Records Research for assistance by calling (303) 866-3581 or using our AskDWR Information Request Form.
+If you continue to have difficulties, contact Records Research for assistance by calling (303) 866-3581 x0 (9AM-4PM) or using our AskDWR Information Request Form.

 DWR Document Disclaimer

-Any of these original documents may and often do contain errors that are later corrected in our master database (see Data Search Tools to review this updated data).
-Therefore, the Colorado Division of Water Resources provides this data on an as is basis, without warranty of any kind, either express or implied, and the user agrees to indemnify and hold harmless DWR from any liability arising from the use of the content of these documents for any and all purposes.
+Any of these original documents may contain errors that are later corrected in our master database (see Data Search Tools to review this updated data).
+Therefore, the Colorado Division of Water Resources provides this data on an as-is basis, without warranty of any kind, either express or implied, and the user agrees to indemnify and hold harmless DWR from any liability arising from the use of the content of these documents for any and all purposes.